alogean/data_portal_benchmark/Analyse-de-la-compatibilité-technique-de-la-plateforme-SITG.md

 > Parce que l'information gouvernementale est un mélange de registres publics, des renseignements personnels, le travail sous copyright, et d'autres non-ouverts de données, il est important d'être clair sur ce que les données sont disponibles et quelles licences, conditions d'utilisation et restrictions légales applicables.
 Les données pour lesquelles sans restrictions doivent être clairement marqués comme étant dans le domaine public.
 Recommandations

-> Because government information is a mix of public records, personal information, copyrighted work, and other non-open data, it is important to be clear about what data is available and what licensing, terms of service, and legal restrictions apply.
-Data for which no restrictions apply should be marked clearly as being in the public domain.
-Recommendations

 >Repères pour répondre à ces exigences notamment de savoir si les données peuvent être utilisées dans des applications basées sur des logiciels libres (y compris les licences et brevets gratuit), et si les individus sont capables de redistribuer les données sans restriction, sans nécessiter l'autorisation d'un tiers (y compris le gouvernement).

->Data are not subject to any copyright, patent, trademark or trade secret regulation.
-Reasonable privacy, security and privilege restrictions may be allowed as governed by other statutes.
-Finally, compliance must be reviewable.
-A contact person must be designated to respond to people trying to use the data.
-A contact person must be designated to respond to complaints about violations of the principles.
-An administrative or judicial court must have the jurisdiction to review whether the agency has applied these principles appropriately.

-> Benchmarks for meeting these requirements include whether the data can be used in applications based entirely on free software (including license and patent free), and whether individuals are able to redistribute the data without restriction, without requiring the permission of any third party (including the government).